Strengthening our culture and relationships

 Proactively managing safety risks is a key factor in maintaining safe working conditions.
 Starting with new-hire safety orientation and continuing on our work sites, we emphasize the importance of Stop Work Responsibility.
 Employees have the right, responsibility and obligation to speak up and stop any action, task or behavior that is or could be unsafe.
 It’s also a way we live our value of courage, and Devon pledges to support anyone who exercises their Stop Work Responsibility.
 We capture and track proactive stops and good catches, and recognize individuals for stopping work to safeguard themselves, each other and the environment.

 We require contractors to perform high-quality, safe and environmentally sound work.
-Contractors are expected to provide and retain quality personnel who are adequately trained to perform their jobs safely, and we work constantly to raise the level of contractor safety performance through training and engagement.
+Contractors are expected to provide and retain quality personnel who are adequately trained to perform their jobs safely.
+Devon works constantly to raise the level of contractor safety performance through training and engagement.

 Contractors must complete the widely used SafeLand, RigPass or equivalent safety training to work with Devon, unless specifically exempted by our EHS Contractor Management practice.
 These programs and Devon’s contractor safety orientation are available on the Veriforce eLearning platform.
-Our field orientation reviews critical safety rules for specific activities performed on field locations, such as fall protection, confined space, hot work, energy isolation, spill prevention and waste management, among others.
+This orientation reviews critical safety rules for specific activities performed on field locations, such as fall protection, confined space, hot work, energy isolation, spill prevention and waste management.
 Oil haulers and all other contractors who work in transportation must complete safety briefings specific to their work.
 Devon’s company website provides contractors with easy access to our safety requirements, expectations, protocols, Safety Data Sheets (SDS), forms and tools.

 Leadership engagements in the field can have a positive impact on our workforce, safety performance and operational excellence.
 Our field personnel wear hard hat stickers that say “Ask me my reason for working safely” to encourage safety-related engagements.
 The conversations that result often reveal that people work safely so they can return home to their family and friends — a higher motivation than simply following procedures.

-To continue building relationships with contractors, in 2022 our field safety professionals worked with each of our business units to select contract companies to audit with the goal of identifying opportunities for EHS performance improvement.
-They reviewed contractor EHS programs, made field visits and interviewed contractor crews to ensure their understanding and alignment of these programs.
+To continue building relationships with contractors, our field safety professionals work with each of our business units to select contract companies to audit.
+The goal of the audit is to identify opportunities for EHS performance improvement.
+Safety professionals reviewed contractor EHS programs, made field visits and interviewed contractor crews to ensure their understanding and alignment of these programs in 2023.
 If issues were found, they developed action plans to help bring contractors up to standard.
-These audits helped us strengthen our contractor partnerships, so we’re continuing them in 2023.
+These audits helped us strengthen our relationships with our contractors, so we’re conducting even more audits in 2024 than in 2023.

 Auditing field and process compliance